pbering/Socker/README.md

 	docker-compose up
 	````

-- Open IP of web container in browser (IP is in the compose output or use `docker inspect`)
+- Open IP of web container in browser (IP is in the compose output or use `docker inspect`).
-- Open Socker.sln.
+- Open Socker.sln:
 	- Add files, edit code, build - watcher script updates the running containers...
 	- Refresh browser, repeat...
-- When you're done, press CTRL+C to stop
+- When you're done, press CTRL+C to stop.

 If you do not care about the output from containers you can start in "detached" mode with `docker-compose up -d` and then use `docker-compose stop` or `docker-compose down` to remove everything.